 Agile working is the how – agile working has a dynamic workspace and working experience.
 It maximises the use of your office floorplan through zoning, break-out areas, hot-desking, collaboration spaces and different amenities.

 You provide the right environment for a range of different work practices; therefore, employees can work at their best.
-Agile working can also help organisation to be prepared for an uncertain future, enabling them to respond more quickly to change.
+Agile working can also help organisations to be prepared for an uncertain future, enabling them to respond more quickly to change.

-Which Industries are Most Agile?
+Which Industries Are Most Agile?

 The industries that were hardest hit by the pandemic had the most businesses with a strong agile culture, the ones that had the impetus to adapt to survive.
 For example:

-• Professional Services
+- Professional Services

-• Healthcare & Pharmaceutical
+- Healthcare & Pharmaceutical

-• Government
+- Government

-• Education
+- Education

-• Financial Services
+- Financial Services

 Businesses within the finance industry were found to have the highest levels of agile culture (64% score compared to the cross-industry average score of 47%).